 This page is about Stikeman & Co. (bookbinders), and is an effort to record some of the work of a once-prominent (among his peers) art book binder, and the company he founded.
-Feel free to contact me if you know anything about the bindery or if you spot anything incorrect.
+Feel free to contact me if you have anything to add about the bindery, or if you spot anything here which is incorrect.

 By far the most common and least expensive (both when originally executed, and when purchased today) are the half- or three-quarter leather bindings.
 Content aside, the bindings are relatively affordable.
 A paradox here is that although there are vastly more of these types of bindings on the market than there are the full-leather high end extra-gilt versions, the latter are usually in much better shape.
 The more common bindings are more likely to be kicked around, and so I actually see very few three-quarter or half-leather bindings in pristine shape despite their overwhelming numbers.
 Those three-quarter bindings that are in fine shape are usually part of a set, many of which seem to have sat on shelves unopened since the day they were bound.

-The volumes (above) were the first Stikeman bindings I ever purchased, and sat not too far apart from each other on a single shelf on the upper floor of Ken Gloss’s Brattle Bookshop in Boston.
-Humble bindings, dinged up, but enough to give me the bug.
+My first purchases were humble bindings, dinged up, but enough to give me the bug.
 I had come to the Brattle after my shock of discovering (as a book-lover) that there was a binder in the family’s history.
 Not knowing what to look for, I needed to look at virtually every book to find them.
 Take one down, open it up, look for a binder’s signature.
 Repeat a few hundred times.

 The Greville set is three-quarter in buckram (a waxed or impregnated linen of sorts), the rest have marbled (paper) boards.
 For Stikeman, the buckram is more common, generally.
 Very generally, marbled boards appear usually only on books published in (or whose subjects concern) Continental Europe.
 The general pattern is that the fillets or rules on the boards are somewhat thick and there is only one single rule.
 There are only a few Stikeman examples of marbled boards without the gilt rules, and fewer where the rule is a double one.
 The majority are buckram with a single gilt rule.
 All of the bindings above exhibit rubbed hinges and some chipping.
 Not terribly desirable examples, but they hold a special spot in the collection since they represent my first plunge into collecting Stikeman & Co.